DIG-Kaust/MLgeoscience/docs/lectures/08_gradopt1.md

 ### Exploding and vanishing gradients

 Two problems that we commonly encounter whilst training Neural Networks are the so-called exploding and vanishing gradient phenomena.
 Whilst we already mentioned two scenarios where either of these situations can occur, i.e., cliffs and saddle points, the shape of the functional that we wish to optimize is not the only reason for gradients to grow uncontrolled or stagnate.
-It is if fact the NN architecture itself that sometimes may give rise to such phenomena.
+It is in fact the NN architecture itself that sometimes may give rise to such phenomena.

 To provide some intuition, let's consider a matrix of weights $\mathbf{W}$ and apply it N times recursively to a certain input
-(where we ignore for simplicity the nonlinear activation functions):
+(where for simplicity we ignore the nonlinear activation functions):

 $$
 \mathbf{y}=\mathbf{W}^N\mathbf{x}